 In July 1803, as preliminary moves were being made to form a “foreign legion”, it was decreed that if 400 men were not raised within three months, the plan was to be abandoned and initially, the response was worryingly weak – the first recruits were mainly former Hanoverian officers who had the means to get out of Hanover, so that there were at first far more officers than men and it looked as if the aim to raise 400 men, let alone a corps of 4,000 men, would not be achieved.

-Thus, within six months of the dissolution of the Hanoverian army in its homeland, substantial numbers of its men had re-assembled in Britain and were re-named The King’s German Legion.
+Thus, within six months of the dissolution of the Hanoverian army in its homeland, substantial numbers of its men had re-assembled in Britain and were re-named The King’s German Legion in December 1803.
 Most of the artillery and mounted volunteers were ex- soldiers of those branches in the former Hanoverian army and the cavalry were initially organised into four troops of heavy cavalry and four of light.
 Infantry recruits were formed into two Light Battalions (riflemen) and one Line Battalion.
 In April – May 1804, a Second and Third Line regiment were raised, followed by a Fourth a few months later; the Light Infantry battalions were formed into a LI Brigade under Colonel Charles von Alten and the others into a Line Brigade under Colonel von Langwerth.

 From September 1804, the infantry (initially two Light and three Line battns.) was moved to a new base at Bexhill on the Sussex coast, then a small village which became the main centre of the King’s German Legion for the next ten years.
 Its inhabitants found themselves suddenly overwhelmed by German-speaking soldiers who were accommodated in large tented and later hutted camps around the town, the senior officers billeted in more substantial houses.
 They seem to have had good relations with the locals – they certainly brought a huge increase in trade to shops, inns and professions and there are many records of marriages!
 Interestingly, much remains to speak of the KGL presence there – the old KGL parade gound is still largely open land (some under allotments), the KGL cemetery is clearly marked and some of the local houses, buildings and the church in the “Old Town” would have been known to the some of the officers at least.
 Bexhill became a major garrison area and many other (British) regiments were stationed along with the KGL around the town as time went by.